pure-data/externals-howto/externals-HOWTO.md

       outlet_free(x->x_out);
     }

-The object has some dynamically allocated ressources, namely the additional inlets and outlets we created in the constructor.
+If our object has some dynamically allocated ressources (usually this is dynamically allocated memory), we must free them manually in the  “free-method” (aka: destructor).

-Since Pd doesn’t track dynamically allocated ressources for us, we have to free them manually in the “free-method” (aka: destructor).
-We do so by calling `inlet_free` (resp. `outlet_free`) on the handles to our additional iolets.
+In the example abouve, we do so by calling `inlet_free` (resp. `outlet_free`) on the handles to our additional iolets.

-Note that we do not need to free the default first outlet.
-As it is created automatically by Pd, it is also freed automatically.
+NOTE: we do not really need to free inlets and outlet.
+As Pd will automatically free them for us (unless we are doing higher-order magic, like displaying one objects iolet as another object's. but let's not get into that for now...)

 the code: pan
 -------------